 World annual traffic has seen a 45% increase from 5.5 Tn RPKs (Revenue Passenger Kilometers) in 2010, to 8.8 Tn RPKs reported at the end of 2018.
 While the exact numbers are not in for 2019, 2018 saw a growth of 6.7% from the previous year.
 Only time will tell whether we see a small dip in 2019s growth percentage, due to geopolitical and macroeconomic factors.

-An overall increase in consumer spending and a shift to service-based economies in developing markets have lead to an increased growth in air travel.
+An overall increase in consumer spending and a shift to service-based economies in developing markets have lead to an increased growth in air travel, the airline industry outlook for 2020 concludes.

 Aviation Mega-cities (AMCs) also make up a substantial growth segment of the industry.
 Currently, there are 66 cities global which classify as an AMC, and account for over 60% of air traffic flowing in and out of them.
 The presence of these mega-city hubs can be clearly be felt by most airlines, as it is reported that over 90% of airlines provide some level of service at them.